The Teamaker’s Philosophy

 A footnote from his sons

 “Our father’s mission in tea began in 1950.
 As a young Ceylonese Teaman - amongst the first group of Ceylonese to be permitted to learn tea tasting - he saw his country's prized Ceylon Tea being mixed and blended for profit.
 He resolved to establish his own brand, to offer tea that would be handpicked, handmade and of the highest quality, with the assurance of natural goodness, and a genuine commitment to caring for workers and the environment.
 It was a dream that none had dared to dream.
-38 years of struggle followed and Dilmah was born in 1988, proving that where passion and purpose meet, success is assured.
+Almost 40 years of struggle followed and Dilmah was born in 1985, proving that where passion and purpose meet, success is assured.
 It was the first time that a native tea grower from any tea producing country had launched a genuinely ethical, farmer-owned brand.
 From these humble beginnings, Dilmah grew as an authentic, handmade tea, founded on the unique philosophy of making business a matter of human service.